 I’ve never been overly neat in my office.
 Usually piles of papers lay strewn about.
 About 1997, I thought it might be time to “go digital”, get a scanner, and reduce the paper clutter.
 Disk drives were just starting to get cheap enough to handle thousands of scanned documents.
 (Remember, in 1997, there was probably no USB, and definitely no YouTube; and no “cloud backup”; I think I got on the internet in 1995 or 1996).
 I can’t remember which scanner I bought, probably an HP, and it either came with Nuance’s ScanSoft Paperport or I bought the software separately.
 At some point, I remember owning a scanner with a paper-feeder, but was really disappointed to learn that it only took 8.5 x 11 paper; thus making scanning of receipts and small invoices almost impossible.

 Paperport seemed to work well for scanning, organizing and labeling the documents.
 However, I seem to remember them wanting me to upgrade about 6 months to a year.
 They are now on version 12.
-Version 11 on Amazon, however, only gets 2 out 5 stars.
-For whatever reason, probably failed disk drives and not good enough backup, I don’t think I still have any of the scanned docs from back then.
+Version 11 on Amazon,

 A few months ago, I started using Evernote.
 It allows me enter notes and upload various types of documents, and indexes them quite well.
 I’m still using the free version, but will probably upgrade to the paid version before long; one of the biggest benefits will be OCR/indexing of scanned/PDF documents.
 Although I started using Google Apps (with GMail and GoogleDocs) about two years ago, I still find Evernote fills a niche that GoogleDocs does not.

 In trying to learn how to best get the most use out of Evernote,